ibm-cloud-docs/pattern-vpc-security/overview.md

 ## IAM with Single Sign-On / Identity Provider Federation
 {: #IAM-SSO}

 IBM Cloud IAM allows federation so that you can integrate with your external identity provider (IdP) to securely authenticate external users to your IBM Cloud® account.
 By using your IdP, you can provide a way for users in your company to use single sign-on (SSO).
 Please see the following link for general information: [Singe Sign On](https://docs/appid?topic=appid-cd-sso#:~:text=You%20can%20configure%20the%20SSO,before%20the%20SSO%20session%20expires.)

 ### Options
 {: #SSO-options}

- - SSO - Applicable where federation with other identity providers or external directories is required.
+ - SSO - Applicable where federation with other identity providers or external directories is required, and
  - No SSO - Customers may forgo SSO if they have no federation with Identity Providers.

 ### Best Practices
 {: #SSO-best-practices}

- - Use IBM Cloud Trusted Profiles in conjunction with any SSO solution.
+ - Use IBM Cloud Trusted Profiles in conjunction with any SSO solution,
- - Ensure multi-factor authentication with the SSO solution.
+ - Ensure multi-factor authentication with the SSO solution, and
  - Enforce granular role and permission management.

 ### Solutioning Guidance